 • Higher education or tertiary education (Ensino Superior): Ages 18 and above

 School is mandatory from the ages of 6 to 18.
-After this, students can decide whether they want to continue on to university.
+After this, students can decide whether to continue at university.
 Even if your children are in international schools, we recommend that they learn Portuguese.
 The state offers free language courses and support to help children become more familiar with Portuguese from a young age.

-Pre-school education (Educação Pré-escolar) is free for 25 hours a week from the age of three.
+Pre-school education (Educação Pré-escolar) is free for 25 hours a week starting at age three.
 However, private pre-schools, including international schools, Montessori, and Waldorf institutions, charge tuition fees.

-The Portuguese government introduced a new scheme in 2022.
-All daycare centers in the social sector will be free for all children born on or after 1 September 2021.
-Children will be provided with a basic education, including food, insurance costs, and physical education, with no tuition fees.
-The scheme aims to cover 100,000 children by 2024, with no differentiation between family income.
+In 2022, the Portuguese government introduced a new scheme, making all daycare centers in the social sector free for children born on or after 1 September 2021.
+This initiative covers basic education, including meals, insurance costs, and physical education, with no tuition fees, aiming to serve 100,000 children by 2024, regardless of family income.

-Although preschool is optional, working parents might choose this option if they’re too busy to home-school and because preschool can help prepare children for primary school, both socially and psychologically.
+Though preschool is optional, working parents often choose it to help prepare their children for primary school, both socially and psychologically, and because they may be too busy to home-school.

 Basic Education/Primary Education in Portugal

-There is an extensive network of private and international primary schools in Portugal providing basic education, and you can probably find one or two schools close to where you live.
+Portugal has an extensive network of private and international primary schools providing basic education, with schools likely available near your residence.

 The primary school system in Portugal